williamm0/Extension/README.md

 ---

 ## KNOWN BUGS & ERRORS

+**V1.1.0:**
-- Beat detection not working as expected (Fixed in Pre-Release V1.1.1)
+- Beat detection not working as expected
+- Update tool not working (only for updating to pre-release)
+- Easing not working

+**V1.1.1 (pre-release)**
+- Beat detection not loading audio
+- Update tool not working (only for updating to pre-release)
+- Easing not working

 ---